 What Makes Female Rottweilers So Competitive?

-An underlying cause of serious and sometimes deadly competition among female Rottweilers lies in hormonal changes.
+Hormonal changes are an underlying cause of severe and sometimes deadly competition among female Rottweilers.
 These changes occur during the second or third year and can trigger mood swings.
 This phase is known as puberty.

 Who’s The Boss?

 Dogs are social and thrive in packs out in the wild.
-In spite of centuries of being domesticated, some instincts still remain.
-Sibling rivalry among the females is one of them.
+Despite centuries of being domesticated, some instincts remain.
+Sibling rivalry among females is one of them.

-Female dogs have one problem, and that involves the question of who the boss is.
+Female dogs have one problem: the question of who the boss is.
 Out in the wild, only one female is granted the honor of being the alpha female.
 For households wanting to adopt two females instead of one, this poses the risk of a fight.

 Sadly, this means that it may not be such a great idea to introduce a new female puppy into the mix.
 This is especially true when your Rottie is approaching her golden years when she loses her fertility and begins to experience age-related problems.